MileHacker Logo

 • Use Google Maps: Its live bus tracking and route planner are invaluable.

-• Ask for help: If unsure about your stop, check with residents or the bus conductor.
+• Ask for help: If unsure about your stop, ask locals or the bus conductor.
 Many younger Albanians speak English.

 • Have exact change: Always carry 40 ALL coins or low denomination currency for your fare.